GLSPS, LSMMA, WUAA, SPM

 - Paint floor in Mess Hall and certain parts of the walk way that are peeling?
 Paint floor of lower engine room.
 (This will only take place after all other painting and cleaning projects are completed?
 (Paint color will be tile red)

-- Create plan and estimate for updating On-Off Switch and old fuse box in the main and lower engine room on the following Equipment:
+- A plan and estimate was created for updating On-Off Switch and old fuse box in the main and lower engine room on the following Equipment:

-Replace old switch, replace electric starter box, add hour meter if applicable and replace older fuse box with breaker box for electric motor that runs the main engine.
-Also replace wiring as needed or to bring it up to code.
+Switch to turn on electric motor, electric starter box, hour meter if applicable and replacement of older fuse box with newer breaker box for electric motor that runs the main engine.
+Replacement of wiring as needed or to bring it up to code.
+Replace electric motor.
 (Electric Motor specs – 10 HP, 230 V, 45 AMP 1750 RPM).
 (Motor cannot be installed until Jacking gears are installed)!
+(Thank you Mike Stone)!

 - Create Manual to indicate lubrication points of main engine along with photos. - Tim Pranke – Leader.